MatchPatern/source/door.md

 If yes — you already have everything you need.
 If no — these files will keep showing you until you do.

-At the highest levels, there's no identity — just innocent, goddess‑like being.
-The princess doesn't earn that.
-She is that.
+At the highest levels, there's no identity — just innocent, like child flower and newborn.
 The points just help you remember.

 ---